pymc-devs/pytensor/doc/tutorial/sparse.rst

 Since sparse matrices are not stored in contiguous arrays, there are several ways to represent them in memory.
 This is usually designated by the so-called ``format`` of the matrix.
-Since Pytensor's sparse matrix package is based on the SciPy sparse package, complete information about sparse matrices can be found in the SciPy documentation.
-Like SciPy, Pytensor does not implement sparse formats for arrays with a number of dimensions different from two.
+Since PyTensor's sparse matrix package is based on the SciPy sparse package, complete information about sparse matrices can be found in the SciPy documentation.
+Like SciPy, PyTensor does not implement sparse formats for arrays with a number of dimensions different from two.

-So far, Pytensor implements two ``formats`` of sparse matrix: ``csc`` and ``csr``.
+So far, PyTensor implements two ``formats`` of sparse matrix: ``csc`` and ``csr``.
 Those are almost identical except that ``csc`` is based on the *columns* of the matrix and ``csr`` is based on its *rows*.
 They both have the same purpose: to provide for the use of efficient algorithms performing linear algebra operations.